vishalbelsare/latigo/README.md

 #### Makefile

 There is a makefile in the project that is meant as a convenience to save time, and also as a reference for commands.
 To see the commands, simply open it in a text editor.
-The Makefile is selfdocumenting, to see what it contains, simply invoke it without a target like so:
+The Makefile is made to be self-documenting, to see what it contains, simply invoke it without a target like so:

 ```bash
 make